Inverse Leveraged ETF Funds

-Unlike a traditional Standard and Poors Index fund, which would be expected to track an S&P index, inverse ETF funds, are designed to accomplish the opposite or inverse.
+Unlike a traditional Standard and Poors Index fund, which would be expected to track an S&P index, inverse and/or leveraged ETF funds, also known as “non-traditional ETFs” are designed to accomplish the opposite or inverse.
 So for example, if the value of an index, the overall market or any particular index of securities within an market industry or subgroup goes down, the value of inverse ETF, or sometimes called a “bear” or “short” ETF, would be expected to go up.

 Also a leveraged ETF fund is designed move multiples of the market.
 So for example, a leveraged ETFs may be 2X or 3X, meaning that if the market or index goes up 1%, these securities could be expected to go up by 2% or 3%, or double or triple the movement of the underlying index.